 Meet your group, guide and driver at Washington, DC’s Union Station, where you’ll board your comfortable coach bus and make your way through the Maryland and Pennsylvania countryside on a 2.5-hour journey during this Gettysburg Day Trip from Washington, DC.
 Your expert local guide will offer up insight and history on the 1863 battle that remains the largest ever fought on American soil.
 More than 46,000 people died in this civil war.

-After a leisurely stop, make your way to the Gettysburg Battlefield where you’ll have time to explore on your own.
+After a leisurely stop for lunch - on own - , make your way to the Gettysburg Battlefield where you’ll have time to explore on your own.
 Watch a film about the battle at the Gettysburg National Military Park Museum Visitor Center and gain a deeper understanding of why this famed struggle was considered the turning point of the American Civil War.
 Check out the miniature military diorama depicting war scenes and engage with expert guides who are on site to help bring history to life.

 This 10.5-hour historical tour ends at Union Station in Washington, D.C.